kingsword09/asg/npm/README.md

 ## Notes

 - On Node.js, `asg` uses a WASI component under the hood.
 Paths should be provided as normal host paths; the CLI maps them internally as needed.
 - If another global package also provides an `asg` binary, whichever is installed last will win.
-You can uninstall the conflicting package or use `npx -p asg-cli asg ...`.
+You can uninstall the conflicting package or use `npx -p @kingsword/asg asg ...`.